-In all three treatments, the prediction from standard game theory is that the loser of the coin flip will never choose to commit, as the expected value from conflict is strictly positive.
-Nevertheless, our experiment shows that individuals often avoid conflict by committing to the outcome of a randomizing conflict resolution mechanism, even in the absence of binding contractual agreements.
-What can explain these non-zero levels of commitment?
+In all three treatments, the prediction from standard game theory is that the loser of the coin flip will never choose to commit, as the expected value from conflict is strictly positive and the game is finitely repeated.
+Nevertheless, our experiment shows that individuals often avoid conflict in the finitely repeated game by committing to the outcome of a randomizing conflict resolution mechanism, even in the absence of binding contractual agreements.
+What can explain these nonzero levels of commitment?
 There are several reasons why commitment problems can be solved in the absence of external enforcement.
-First, game theory shows that simple rational agents may abide by the outcome of the conflict resolution mechanism as a result of a correlated equilibrium (Aumann, 1987; Gintis, 2009).
-In such a case, a coin flip may serve as a coordination device.
-Second, if the parties expect to engage in repeated interaction, they may be able to overcome the commitment problem due to reputational concerns (Rabin, 1991; Andreoni and Miller, 1993; Dellarocas, 2006) or fear of incurring retaliation and spite (Abbink et al., 2010; Lacomba et al., 2011; Mago et al., 2012; Schniter et al., 2013).
+First, if the parties expect to engage in repeated interaction, they may be able to overcome the commitment problem due to reputational concerns (Rabin, 1991; Andreoni and Miller, 1993; Dellarocas, 2006) or fear of incurring retaliation and spite (Abbink et al., 2010; Schniter et al., 2013; Lacomba et al., 2014; Mago et al., 2014).
 Similarly, some individuals may simply prefer to avoid conflict or be cooperative (Dorris, 1972; Molander, 1985), and given repeated interaction, they establish a reputation for cooperation that allows both parties to gain from exchange.
 As long as one member of the group is a cooperative type, the other member may be willing to forgo conflict to reap the gains from exchange (e.g., Kreps et al. 1982).
 For these reasons, it may not be that surprising that in all three treatments we observe substantial conflict resolution.